-A penalty kick shoot-out is used to determine the outcome of a tied game when an outcome is required (for example, during quarter or semi finals).
+A penalty kick shoot-out is used to determine the outcome of a tied game when an outcome is required (for example, during quarter finals, semi finals, third place or final).
 There will be a five minute break between the end of the game and the start of the penalty kicks.
-In the preliminary rounds, the penalty kick shoot-out will consist of three penalty shots per team; in the quarterfinals and later, it will consist of five penalty shots per team.
-All penalty shots are taken against the same goal5.
+In the intermediate round, the penalty kick shoot-out will consist of three penalty shots per team; in the quarterfinals and later, it will consist of five penalty shots per team.
+All penalty shots are taken against the same goal.
 At the conclusion of these shots the team that has scored the most goals will be declared the winner.
 Note that a winner can be declared before the conclusion of the penalty shoot-out if a team can no longer win, for example, a team requires 3 goals to win but only has 2 attempts remaining.
 If the two teams still remain tied then a sudden death shoot-out will follow until a definite winner is found.